Dogue De Bordeaux

 Unique facts and fascinating details

-- The Dogue de Bordeaux gained international fame after appearing in the 1989 film 'Turner & Hooch'.
+- The Dogue de Bordeaux gained significant pop-culture fame after appearing in the 1989 film 'Turner & Hooch'.

 Frequently Asked Questions